 She has held residencies at Yaddo, Djerassi Resident Artists Program, Mesa Refuge, Hawthornden Castle International Retreat for Writers, Vermont Studio Center, The Hermitage Artist Retreat, and the H. J. Andrews Experimental Forest in Oregon.
 She has taught at the Prague Summer Program, Kachemak Bay Writers Conference, Minnesota Northwoods Writers Conference, Fine Arts Work Center, University of Montana’s Environmental Writing Institute, and the Bread Loaf Environmental Writing Workshop, among many other venues.

 Working with the Language of Conservation Project sponsored by Poets House in New York City, Deming curated the poetry installation at the Jacksonville (FL) Zoo and Gardens.
-Among her most keen interests is the intersection of art and science.
-Former Director of the University of Arizona Poetry Center and Agnese Nelms Haury Chair of Environment and Social Justice, she is Regents Professor at the University of Arizona, where in 2015 she founded the Field Studies in Writing Program.
+She served as poet-in-residence for the Milwaukee Public Museum and Milwaukee Public Library in the Poets House “Field Work” project bringing together science and poetry.
+Her writing has been widely published and anthologized, including in The Norton Book of Nature Writing, and twice in Best American Science and Nature Writing.
+Former Director of the University of Arizona Poetry Center and former Agnese Nelms Haury Chair in Environment and Social Justice, she is Regents Professor Emerita at the University of Arizona.
+She lives in Tucson, Arizona and Grand Manan, New Brunswick, Canada.